Water Safety While Traveling

 Brushing Teeth

-Use safe drinking water for brushing teeth in areas where tap water isn't safe to drink.
+Use safe drinking water for brushing teeth in areas where tap water is not safe to drink.
 Even small amounts of contaminated water can introduce pathogens.
+Keep your mouth closed while rinsing and spit thoroughly.

 Showering and Bathing